-The shravan maas is synonymous with religious festivals and events.
-It is the considered a very auspicious time for conducting any Puja or other religious ceremonies, and all days of this month are considered very prosperous.
-The holy month of Shravan as per the traditional Hindu calendar holds great importance at the Baba Baidyanath Dham – the very famous Lord Shiva Temple at Deogharh in Jharkhand.
-Each year millions of Shiva devotees from different states of India, Nepal and other countries around the world undertake the sacred pilgrimage from Sultanganj to Baba Baidyanath Temple.
+The Shravan maas is synonymous with religious festivals and events.
+It is considered a very auspicious time for conducting any Puja or other religious ceremonies, and all days of this month are considered very prosperous.
+The holy month of Shravan as per the traditional Hindu calendar holds great importance at the Baba Baidyanath Dham – the very famous Lord Shiva Temple at Deogarh in Jharkhand.
+Each year millions of Shiva devotees from different states of India, Nepal, and other countries around the world undertake the sacred pilgrimage from Sultanganj to Baba Baidyanath Temple.
 This month-long fair is known as Shravani Mela.
 The Baba Baidyanath Jyotirlinga temple, also popularly known as Baidyanath Dham or Baba Baidyanath Dham is one of the twelve Jyotirlingas, one of the most sacred abodes of Lord Shiva.
 This temple is located in Deoghar in the Santhal Parganas in Jharkhand, India.
-In 2019, the Shravani Mela starts on Thursday, 18 July and will go on till Thursday, 15 August.
+In 2021, the Shravani Mela starts on Sunday, 25 July and will go on till Sunday, 22 August.
 This mela or fair continues for about 30 long days and is the biggest and longest continuing religious fair in the world.

 The Kanwar Yatra also takes place during the auspicious Hindu month of ‘Shravan”.
 It is the annual auspicious pilgrimage of the devotees of Lord Shiva, during which the “bearer” called ‘Kanvaria’ visits Hindu pilgrimage places like Gangotri and Gaumukh in Uttarakhand and Haridwar, and Sultanganj in Bihar, to fetch water or “Gangajal” from the River Ganga or the Holy Ganges and then offer the jal at the Baba Baidyanath Dham Temple.